Wolves are an important piece in Mother Nature’s puzzle .

 This comment by Sandra Mellott on the post What Happens When We Don’t Teach Boys About Sex?

 Author Steven Luna’s confession: he enjoyed the film “Love Actually.”
 Here’s why.

-For Kevin Macku, “Kingdom of Heaven” was a game changer. ——— I suck at chess.
+For Kevin Macku, “Kingdom of Heaven” was a game changer.———I suck at chess.
 I get too emotionally invested in pawns.
-Of course, the best way for people to not lose at chess is to not play, but then we become pawns ourselves. ♦◊♦ “Kingdom of Heaven” is a romantic fictionalization of the life…
+Of course, the best way for people to not lose at chess is to not play, but then we become pawns ourselves.♦◊♦“Kingdom of Heaven” is a romantic fictionalization of the life of Balian of Ibelin,…

 Beyond self-indulgent remakes, beyond ill-considered remakes, beyond even pointless remakes, there lies… the LaBeouf.